GerritCodeReview/homepage/pages/design-docs/push-reviews/solution-google-2.md

   push is about (the shown commit message is the one of the pushed commit which cannot be altered as this would change the SHA1).
 * Higher effort than implementing solution 1:
+    * We must implement support for a new change meta ref which is expected to be a signifacant amount of extra work.
     * The UI must implement a special visualization for push review changes.
     * We need special casing when computing the file list and file diffs.
 The implementation looks quite straight-forward, but we need good test coverage for the new logic.
+* Inventing a new change meta ref makes the storage scheme more complicated:
+  The additional complexity means that the code gets more difficult to read and maintain and makes future extensions more difficult.
 * All code that computes the list of changed files (via `DiffOperations`) must be aware of push reviews (including plugins, e.g. the `code-owners` plugin).
   It might be difficult to find all relevant places and make sure that new code